 Boulder, CO 80303

 Check-in will be at the South entrance closest to Colorado Ave.
-Please feel free to get a badge and lanyard, and either Priyanka or Mackenzie will meet you here.
+Please feel free to get a badge and lanyard, and a Hack CU member will meet you there.

 Judging will take place from 12:30 PM to 2:30 PM.
 It will be following a science fair project presentation style.
 More details on the format will be shared during the morning briefing.

 The JSCBB lot #543 is located on the northwest corner of the building (refer to the map below).
 Parking in the JSCBB lots is not available for free (unless you have an existing permit for any of those lots).

 Please make other arrangements to get to JSBB on East Campus for 2 days.
 Carpool with friends and team members if you can!